davidevanlovett/p3-sequelize-starter-kit/README.md

 - git ignored .lock files, for ease of collaboration
 - git ignored vscode files, for ease of collaboration
 - git ignored eslint cache, for ease of collaboration
-- JWTs on the client side are stored with the use-persisted-state hook.
-Not ideal, IMO, but easier to handle and use
 - Configuration is checked, and throws errors on improper config supplied.

 ### Prerequisites